celasa/biomass_thesis/README.md

 Cluster-specific settings, such as Conda environment paths and SLURM resource requests, may need to be adjusted for a different HPC system.

 ## References
+The FBA simulation pipeline is refactored from "Computation of condition-dependent proteome allocation reveals variability in the macro and micro nutrient requirements for growth":

 This repository makes use of the following software, models, and methods:

 1. **COBRAme**